FintechLabZ/SHRK-RoadMap/White Paper.md

  WHAT IS $SHRK ?
 a vehicle to the the first quantum #fintech ecosystem

-$Shrk will be the security token for SharkCapital.
+$Shrk will be the Native token for SharkCapital.

 $SHRK Is Rare *
-The First Quantum Electronic Tamperproof Asset* Initial Sup: 420 million.
+The First Hybrid Electronic Tamper proof Asset* Initial Sup: 420 million.
 NO MORE

 without quantitative easing from mining it yet.